CoderDojoStirling/coderdojo-scriptcraft-server/README.md

 # ops $username

 # Check you can connect your Minecraft client to the server
+#
-# First, open a new terminal and grab the server ip address
+# First, open a new terminal and grab the server ip address (i.e of the vm)
 # vagrant ssh
 # ifconfig
 # and look for something like: inet addr:192.168.0.57, in the eth0 or eht1 sections
 # Then load up the Minecraft client on your laptop
-# Create a user profile, setting the Minecraft to match that of server (can find version in server log).
+# Create a user profile, setting the Minecraft version to match that of server (can find version in server log).
 Currently 1.6.4
 # Hit 'Play', 'Multiplayer' then 'Direct Connect'
 # Enter the server ip address (192.168.0.57 in our example case) and 'Join server'
 # Hopefully you've connected to the server :-)